bjaging/micro-n-stuff/README.md

-# micro-n-stuff
+# Micro n' stuff
-...Showcasing potential of implementing web applications using microfrontend architecture.
+Showcasing potential of implementing web applications using microfrontend architecture.

-...Trying out cool JS libraries while at it....
+Trying out cool JS libraries while at it....